chatzimichailGit/LucidGloves_Proto5_Unity/README.md

 A single workspace that bundles the LucidVR LucidGloves firmware + STL resources, my Prototype 5 / Quest 2  , and the Unity experience that drives the latest haptic demo,based on the adaptations  I made for my bachelor's dissertation.

 ## Repository layout
-- `lucidgloves-main/` – the preserved past snapshot with the upstream LucidVR firmware updates and documentation that I have been building on.
+- `lucidgloves-main/` – the preserved past snapshot with the upstream LucidVR firmware updates and documentation that I have been building on for an ESP32.
 - `questtest1/` – Unity 6.0.0.29f1 project (XR Interaction Toolkit 3.1.1 + XR Hands 1.5.1) with custom scripts that parse the glove serial data, animate the hand models, and play haptic responses. `HapticQuest/` stores the last Windows build exported from that project.